ozyurtf/agentic-data-assistant/README.md

 **Note**: The main motivation behind this project is to refresh my knowledge of designing scalable and robust AI systems.
 The original code used to build the UI is taken from [here](https://github.com/ArduPilot/UAVLogViewer), and I am implementing/integrating the components below on top of the UI:

-- Backend API development
+- Backend API development (Done)
-- API Gateway
+- API Gateway (Not started yet)
+- Chat history persistance and storage (Not started yet)
-- Agentic chatbot development and integration
+- Agentic chatbot development and integration (Done)
-- File management system
+- File management system (In progress)
-- Authentication and session management
+- Authentication and session management (In progress)
-- Rate limiting
+- Rate limiting (Not started yet)

 <div style="display: flex; justify-content: flex-start; margin-bottom: 20px;">
   <iframe width="900" height="506"